 What is Due to Account?

 Due to Account is an accounting term that denotes a liability account.
-It is nothing but the amount of funds due to another party and is found in the general ledger.
-The funds can be short term or long term, which means they can be due currently or due at any point in time in the future.
-The account owed could be an individual, another company, an external creditor, or even an internal department of the same company.
+It is the amount of funds due to another party and is found in the general ledger.
+The funds can be short term or long term, which means they due within one year or due at any point in time in the future.
+The account owed could be to an individual, another company, an external creditor, or even an internal department of the same company.

 The transactions are recorded in the books as soon as they take place, even though there is no payment involved at the time of the transaction.
 Just like the Due to Account, Due from Accounts are also maintained.